 What field are you an expert in?

 Once you decide on a specific niche, whether it is beauty, family, fashion, technology etc., brainstorm at least a dozen possible sub-topics that you plan on venturing into.
+You can look up sites like Niches Directory for some ideas.
 Keep in mind the intended audience you are trying to reach, as that will also help you develop your voice and language.
 Try making an editorial calendar in order to map out various ideas that you could potentially blog about for the next months or season.
 Choose a main platform that you will be posting on.
 Here are a few just to get your juices flowing!

 Make sure that you are truly passionate about your chosen niche because this will be the overarching theme of your blog.
 You must be able to commit to this chosen topic and be able to consistently post new and original content.
 At this stage, it is also helpful to research your competitors or other bloggers interested in the same field.
 Based on your research, decide what unique features will make you stand out as a blogger.